nic-dgl104-winter-2024/rrj-mijuanmontalvo/README.md

 ## CONTRIBUTE TO PATTERN-LIBRARY

+To start my contribution to the pattern-library project I have taken the following actions:

+- I have forked the usahhidi project on my personal account ([pattern-library fork](https://github.com/mijuanmontalvo/pattern-library))

+- I have made a clone of the fork on my local computer.

+- I have created a branch with the name Contribution1, in this branch I will make the changes that are necessary for the fork of the initial repository

 I would like to work in the issue: "Write definition of Observer pattern in README.md #23" because I am new in design patterns and I would like to start learning with the definitions firt

 ## FOLLOW-UP QUESTIONS AND REFLECTIONS